Suraj-tiwari-github/react-course-v3_Notes/03-advanced-react/TUTORIAL.md

 - useEffect hook
 - accepts two arguments (second optional)
-- first argument - cb function
+- first argument - callback function
 - second argument - dependency array
 - by default runs on each render (initial and re-render)
-- cb can't return promise (so can't make it async)
+- callback(cb) can't return promise (so can't make it async)
-- if dependency array empty [] runs only on initial render
+- if dependency array empty [] runs passed in the 2nd parameter of useEffect it will run only on initial render

 ```js
 import { useState, useEffect } from 'react';